What Should Women Know to Get Ahead?

 Steps to Take to Get Ahead

 Industry is also important to consider.
-Although no industry can boast equal representation of women and men beyond the director level, certain industries do better than others, such as health care, insurance, pharmaceuticals/medical products and retail.
-The industries that struggle the most include automotive and industrial manufacturing, technology, and telecom and IT services. (https://womenintheworkplace.com/#pipeline-data)
+Although no industry can boast equal representation of females and males beyond the director level, certain industries do better than others, such as health care, insurance, pharmaceuticals/medical products and retail.
+The industries that struggle the most include automotive and industrial manufacturing, technology, and telecom and IT services.

 No matter where they work, women need to be thoughtful about how to advance their careers.
 Not only should they ask for a raise, they should specify an amount.
-They should argue their case by demonstrating that they are high performers, have taken on a greater workload or assumed the responsibilities of a more senior person.
-Above all, they should solicit advice from managers on how to move to the next level.
+She should argue her case by demonstrating that she is high performers, has taken on a greater workload or assumed the responsibilities of a more senior person.
+Above all, she should solicit advice from managers on how to move to the next level.

-One happy bit of news for women this past spring was the ruling by a federal appeals court that prohibits employers from paying a woman less than a man who is doing the same work because of her salary history.
-It effectively institutionalizes discrimination. (https://www.apnews.com/977132f1ad224d40aa2e3f52c7bc323e/Court:-Women-can%27t-be-paid-less-than-men-based-on-past-wages) To date, 11 states have banned employers from asking job applicants for salary history.
+One happy bit of news for women this past spring was the ruling by a federal appeals court that prohibits employers from paying a female less than a male who is doing the same work because of her salary history.
+It effectively institutionalizes discrimination.
+To date, 11 states have banned employers from asking job applicants for salary history.